gusrlLee/blog/Idea1.md

           * Sampling densities
           * Path reuse efficiency
     * **Mara et al. (2013), "Toward practical real-time photon mapping: Efficient GPU density estimation."**
+      * Takeaways
+        * We describe the design space for real-time photon density estimation, the key step of rendering global illumination (GI) via photon mapping.
+      * Paper contexts
+        * Introduction
+          * photon mapping contains two steps:
+            * Tracing photon along rays from light sources
+            * estimating radiance due to those photon scattering off visible surfaces (i.e. "shading").
+          * Efficient parallel ray tracing hardware and software systems, such as OptiX, can trace hundreds of millions of rays per second and the process can be amortized over multiple frames.
+            * Thus existing systems meet the performance needed for photon tracing.
+          * In this paper, we explore the design space of architecture-aware optimization of photon shading for parallel vector architectures, using a current NVIDIA GPU as a concrete, motivating case.
+          * Why photon mapping ?
+            * Photon mapping is a good candidate for robust, real-time rendering.
+              * It naturally simulates a range of GI phenomena.
+            * A limitation of photon mapping is that does not capture transport paths that terminate in a series of perfectly-specular scattering events.
+            * Those must be ray traced or approximated with screen space technique.
+          * Why fast ?
+            * Offline global illumination takes minutes to hours to render with current tools.
+            * Fast rendering time $\to$ It will change workflow from render-and-wait to interactive editing of lighting, materials, and geometry.
+            * True real-time GI also reduces the amount of pre-baked lighting data that must be managed throghout development and installed on the consumer's machine, which are significant production and workflow issues today.
+        * Algorithms
+          * The nodes of that tree are key design choices and the leaves are eight specific algorithms.
+          * We implemented all of these, named the four best
+            * 3D Bounds
+            * 2.5D Bounds
+            * HashGrid
+            * Tiled
+          * Photon-Major Iteration (Scattering)
+            * This implementation equation for all pixels
+              * $Eq. = L_s(X, \hat{\omega}_o) \approx \sum_{P \in \mathcal{Q}(X)} \frac{\Phi_P f_X(\hat{\omega}_P, \hat{\omega}_o) \kappa(\|Y_P - X\|)}{\int_0^{2\pi} \int_0^{r_P} \kappa(s) \, d\theta \, ds}$
+              * the inner-loop's per-photon contribution is the summand in Eq.1.
+              * They rendering bounding geometry about each photon by issuing a draw call for the outer loop.
+              * As with shadow volume and screen-space decal rendering, this leverages the rasterizer as a power efficient generalized iterator for the inner loop.
+            * Bounding Geometry
+              * 3D Polyhedral Bounds
+                * A photon volume is a polyhedron circumscribed about a photon's sphere of effect.
+              * 2.5D Polygonal Bounds
+                * Splatting mehtods ratserize small point primitives for photons with small radii relative to the screen resolution.
+                * This allows to efficiently rasterize bounds for radii varying from very large to very small.
+            * Transformation Stage
+              * Vertex Stage (VS)
+                * One method to render $n$ topologically identical bounding shapes is to submit $n$ instances of a single bounding shape and then transform the shapes individually in the vertex stage.
+              * Geometry Stage (GS)
+                * Another method for rendering $n$ bounding shapes is to submit $n$ point primitives to the GPU and then amplify each into a triangle strip in the geometry stage.
+          * Pixel-Major Iteration (Gathering)
+            * Gather Space
+              * 3D: HashGrid
+                * A hash grid is a hash table of sparse grid cells, each of which contains an array of photons.
+                * The renderer iterates over all pixels on the screen and for each one gathers photons by inde- xing the 3D location of a shaded point $X$ into the containing grid cell.
+                * The hash grid is viewer-independent, so it can be used over multiple frames without modifica- tion when the lighting does change.
+              * 2D: Tiles
+                * A tiled algorithm inserts copies of each photons in buckets corresponding to the screen- space tiles it might affect.
+                * This allowed a second pass to shade allowed a second pass to shade all pixels within a tile from a common subset of photons that fit within shared memory for a compute shader.
+                * This yields a significant DRAM bandwidth saving.
+            * Sampling Method
+              * Regular
+              * Stocahstic
     * **Davidovič et al. (2014), "Progressive light transport simulation on the GPU: Survey and improvements"**
     * **Evangelou et al. (2021), "Fast radius search exploiting ray tracing frameworks."**
     * **Kern et al. (2023), "Accelerated photon mapping for hardware-based ray tracing."**